Ethiopia–United States relations

 Ethiopia–United States relations are bilateral relations between Ethiopia and the United States.
 Ethiopia is a strategic partner of the United States in the Global War on Terrorism.
-The United States is the largest donor to Ethiopia: in 2008 U.S. foreign aid to Ethiopia totaled US$969 million, in 2009 US$916 million, with 2010 estimated at US$513 million and US$586 million requested for 2011.
+The United States is the largest donor to Ethiopia: in 2008 U.S. foreign aid to Ethiopia totaled US$969 million, in 2009 $916 million, with 2010 estimated at $513 million and $586 million requested for 2011.
 U.S. development assistance to Ethiopia is focused on reducing poverty and supporting economic development emphasizes economic, governance, and social sector policy reforms.
 Some military training funds, including training in such issues as the laws of war and observance of human rights, also are provided.

 Recently, the Ethiopian government has been criticized for severe human rights violations.
 According to Human Rights Watch, the aid given by the United States is being abused to erode democracy in Ethiopia.
 However, in September 2020, the United States suspended part of its economic assistance to Ethiopia due to the lack of sufficient progress in negotiations with Sudan and Egypt over the construction of the Grand Ethiopian Renaissance Dam.

-The current Ambassador of Ethiopia to the United States is Fitsum Arega; he is also accredited to Canada and Mexico.
-Principal U.S. Officials include Ambassador Michael A. Raynor and Deputy Chief of Mission Troy Fitrell.
+The current ambassador of Ethiopia to the United States is Fitsum Arega; he is also accredited to Canada and Mexico.
+Principal U.S. officials include Ambassador Michael A. Raynor and Deputy Chief of Mission Troy Fitrell.
 The U.S. Embassy in Ethiopia is located in Addis Ababa.

 According to the 2016 U.S. Global Leadership Report, 29% of Ethiopians approve of U.S. leadership, with 4% disapproving and 67% uncertain.